bheidecker/bettini/README.md

 By updating that file, you are also declaring the keys of the nav items.
 These keys must:
 - correspond to an HTML file in the root folder.
 For example, declaring the key `research` in `_data/nav.yml` will create a nav link to `/research.html` page.
-- correspond to the value of the `key` key in the page's "front matter" (the section at the top between two `---`).
+- correspond to the value of the `key` key in the page's "front matter" (the YAML section at the top between two `---` symbols).
 - translated in `_i18n/<lang>.yml` files under the `navigation` key to provide the language-specific text.

 ## Adding images to the homepage carousel